Conditionally Site-Independent Neural Evolution of Antibody Sequences: Related Work

 To address the lack of site heterogeneity in classical models, \citet{Le2012ModelingPE} developed a mixture model that partitions sites into 4 rate categories and estimates a different substitution matrix for each partition.
 In the extreme case, \citet{Prillo2024UltrafastCP} estimated a separate rate matrix for each site.
 Their model, SiteRM, achieved strong variant effect prediction results, outperforming many protein language models on the ProteinGym benchmark~\cite{Notin2023ProteinGymLB}.

 To move beyond the independent-sites assumption, a common approach consists of conditioning the parameterization of site specific mutation rates on the surrounding sequence context.
 This idea was first explored by \citet{Felsenstein1996AHM} who used a Hidden Markov Model to assign per-site rate categories depending on adjacent sites. \citet{Brard2008SolvableMO} proposed a neighbor-dependent DNA substitution model that adds extra terms to a baseline rate matrix in the presence of CpG sites.
-More recently, \citet{Albors2025APA} used a neural network that takes a DNA sequence as input and outputs the parameters of an F81 model \cite{Felsenstein2005EvolutionaryTF} for the central position of this sequence.
+More recently, \citet{Albors2025APA} used a neural network that inputs an entire DNA sequence and outputs the parameters of an F81 model \cite{Felsenstein2005EvolutionaryTF} for the central position of this sequence.
+Alternatively, \citet{Koehl2026DeepMO} abandons the Markov chain formulation entirely and models evolutionary transitions as a machine translation task.

+In the domain of antibodies, a separate line of work seeks to mitigate germline bias in protein language models through specialized training objectives or architectural modifications. \citet{olsen2024addressing} proposed a focal loss that emphasizes mutated sites. \citet{pmlr-v311-im25a} introduced a mutation-aware vocabulary that distinguishes between germline and mutated residues.
+Concurrent with our work, \citet{Kim2026ExplicitRO} developed PRISM, which trains an auxiliary head to predict germline vs. non-germline status at each site, conditioning the language modeling head on this prediction.
+While these methods reduce germline bias, they collapse evolution to a binary germline-vs-mutated distinction injected through auxiliary losses, vocabularies, or prediction heads.
+A CTMC formulation models the underlying continuous-time process directly, with the germline-vs-mutated distinction emerging as a natural byproduct.

-In the domain of antibody evolution, models must also account for the inherent biases of somatic hypermutation (SHM).
-Recently, the Deep Amino acid Selection Model (DASM) demonstrated a method for disentangling these mutational biases from functional selection~\cite{matsen2025separating}.
-However, the DASM transition likelihood requires a manual clamping of selection scores to ensure that the resulting likelihoods represent a valid probability distribution.
+Most relevant to our work is the Deep Amino acid Selection Model (DASM)~\cite{matsen2025separating}, a mutation-selection model that disentangles somatic hypermutation (SHM) bias from functional selection.
+Trained on evolutionary transitions, DASM factorizes each codon transition likelihood into a fixed neutral SHM model and a learned amino-acid selection factor.
+However, the DASM transition likelihood requires a manual clamping of selection scores to remain a valid probability distribution.
 In contrast, \ourmodel{} derives a selection score through a log-likelihood ratio between a neural CTMC and a pre-trained SHM model~\cite{sung2025thrifty}.
-This formulation ensures mathematical consistency without heuristic constraints, enabling \ourmodel{} to model the affinity maturation process with more accuracy.
-We provide a detailed comparison of our model against DASM in \cref{apx:dasm-vs-cosine}.
+This formulation ensures mathematical consistency without heuristic constraints, enabling \ourmodel{} to model the affinity maturation process with greater accuracy.
+We provide a detailed discussion of our model against DASM in \cref{apx:dasm-vs-cosine}.